List of Indian music families: The R. K. Shekhar family

-R. K. Shekhar (born Rajagopala Kulashekharan).
-He was a prominent music composer who worked mainly in Malayalam movies, composing for 52 films.
+R. K. Shekhar was a prominent music composer who worked mainly in Malayalam movies.
+Shekhar served as a music conductor for over 100 films and composed scores for 52 films.
 He died in 1976 at a young age.

 Wife: Kasthuri Shekhar (later known as Kareema Begum), who died away in 2020.
-Their marriage took place in the most prominent Hindu shrine in India, the Tirumala Venkateswara Temple located in Tirupati.
-They had four children, A. R. Rahman (born A. S. Dileep Kumar), A. R. Reihana, Fathima Rafiq and Ishrath Qadri.
+They had four children A. R. Rahman, A. R. Reihana, Fathima Rafiq and Ishrath Qadri.

-The family fell on hard times after Shekhar's death and came under the guidance of Sufi peer Karimullah Shah Qadri, later converting to Islam with Rahman's name being suggested by a Hindu astrologer.